 You're seeing this page because your web browser tried to connect to Warwick's website with insecure settings.
 Please upgrade your web browser.

-From 23 May 2017 onwards, we will disable the TLS 1.0 encryption protocol across the University's web services.
-Disabling TLS 1.0 prevents it from being used to access Warwick websites via an insecure web browser or application.
-We're making this change to keep the University's websites safe and secure.
+We have disabled TLS 1.0 and 1.1 encryption protocols across the University's web services.
+Doing so prevents these protocols from being used to access Warwick websites via an insecure web browser or application.
+We made this change to keep the University's sites safe and secure.

 When does this happen?

 When accessing websites using a web browser, ensure you use the latest available version of the browser – whether that is Internet Explorer, Google Chrome, Mozilla Firefox, Safari or another browser.
-Using the latest version keeps you safe online because you're using the most up-to-date security settings.
+Using the newest version keeps you safe online because they have current security settings.

-For detailed information on how his change will impact you, and the actions we recommend you take, please refer to the following pages:
+For advice on how this change might impact you and recommended actions to take, refer to the following pages:

 - Apple Mac